44 Lantern Centerpieces to Illuminate Your Wedding Reception Tables

 Photo by Jennifer Stuart Photography

 A mix between yellow gold, silver, and copper, rose gold is one metal that's guaranteed to achieve a chic look.
-For your wedding table centerpieces with lanterns, choose a geometric-shaped fixture in the rich metallic hue for the center.
+For your lantern centerpieces, choose a geometric-shaped fixture in the rich metallic hue for the center.
 Then, plant complementary blooms in shades of pink and matching rose gold candle holders to put together a dreamy design.

 Embrace a Nautical Vibe